 All potential employers must run the following searches on potential employees at private and public schools alike:

-• A Pennsylvania Police Criminal Background Check (police reports might show up on background checks so be sure to know the rules of when they do)
+- A Pennsylvania Police Criminal Background Check (police reports might appear on background investigations so be sure to know the rules of when they do)

 Pennsylvania State Abuse History Clearance